mediocre9/esp-32-smart-safe-locker/README.md

 -   #### Adding Authorized Users

 1. Reconnect to the hotspot again after the restart.
-2. Open a web browser and go to `192.168.4.1`.
-3. Login and enter user emails.
+2. Login and enter user emails.
-4. Save and Reboot.
+3. Save and Reboot.

 -   #### Smart Link
     Users have to download the Smart Link app and sign in with their Google account.
 Then Admins need to add the email that the user used to create their Smart Link account in Esp32 for authorization.
 Initially, users must connect to the Smart Lock network.
 Each time they want to open their locker, they must authenticate themselves with their phone's fingerprint.
 If successful, their respective locker will be unlocked.